learn-co-students/rails-js-assessment-cb-gh-000/README.md

 Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please don’t use the Ask New Question feature.
 Rather than working with Learn Experts, please reach out to your Learn Instructor responsible for this section instead.

-You can find your Learn Instructor using the following link: [Who are the section leads](http://help.learn.co/instructional-support/receiving-course-support/who-are-the-section-leads) and/or schedule up to four 30-minute [Project Support sessions](https://theflatironschool.typeform.com/to/B9BrgH).
+You can find your Learn Instructor using the following link: [Who are the section leads](http://help.learn.co/instructional-support/receiving-course-support/who-are-the-section-leads).

 ## <a id="success">Practicing for Success on Learn</a>